AlexDenisov/Fuzzer/README.md

 Please consider [Carthage Documentation](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md) if you want to install a specific version of Fuzzer or make any advanced setup.

 ```
 Note : Carthage support has been introduded in v0.3.1
-So older versions of Fuzzer cannot be installd with Carthage.
+So older versions of Fuzzer cannot be installed with Carthage.
 ```

 #### Building From Source

 Typically, you won't have to do this.
 But if you do, a preferred approach for building from source is using [sub-projects](https://www.cocoanetics.com/2011/12/sub-projects-in-xcode/).

 You can use either of the targets below depending on your needs: